bmaunde/guidelines/checklists/SAP Commerce Checklist.md

 - [ ] The types on all attributes is consistent with design and is correct

 ## Queries
-- [ ] All queries are based on Flexible Search unless neces
+- [ ] All queries are based on Flexible Search except where necessary to use alternatives
+- [ ] Queries are as direct as possible - all necessary parameters must be provided
+- [ ] Queries are only used in DAO objects
+- [ ] All DAO obje

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5MDE5NjczMTksLTExNTgxODk3Nyw4Mj
-EwNDMxMzNdfQ==
+eyJoaXN0b3J5IjpbNTAzMjIwMjk0LC0xMTU4MTg5NzcsODIxMD
+QzMTMzXX0=
 -->